hackle/blogger/src/raw/serialize-like-javascript.md

 var response = httpClient.Get("api/user/123.json");
 ```

-* deserialize the response to a value
+* `response` is still a `string`, so we cannot use it directly in our strongly-typed business domain yet.
+Instead we need to deserialize the response to a typed object e.g. `User`.

 ```csharp
 var user = Deserialize<User>(response);